karolzyb/wizut_binary_watch/README.md

 Pass a single argument of integer number within scope -12 to 12 to set corresponding timezone To stop press ctrl+c

-2022-09-25:
+Logs:
-version ='1.0.1'
+2022-09-08: version ='1.0'
-- tuple instead of list in main file for groupped GPIOs
+tests branch creation

-- docstrings & comments correction
+2022-09-25: version ='1.0.1'
-- bugfix for safety_check.py - correction for characters from ASCII chart
+tuple instead of list in main file for groupped GPIOs docstrings & comments correction bugfix for safety_check.py - correction for characters from ASCII chart